Agnès Thurnauer

 Agnès Thurnauer (born 1962) is a French-Swiss contemporary artist.
 Primarily a painter, she also works with a number of other media and techniques.

 Biography

 Agnès Thurnauer was born in 1962, in Paris, France, where she continues to live and work.
 She attended the École Nationale Supérieure des Arts Décoratifs, where she studied cinema and video art.

 Notable work

 Big-Big et Bang-Bang (1995—1996)

 Big-Big et Bang-Bang are a series of abstract acrylic paintings in subtle colour tones on canvas created by Thurnauer between 1995 and 1996.
 The works were created with the canvases stapled to the wall.
 The paintings were only mounted on frames when complete, for the purposes of display and preservation.
+In a 2024 article titled "Big-big et Bang-bang: Agnès Thurnauer" published in Art Critique, the artist’s early series is described as a “pictorial rupture” which the artist herself considers a "pre-language period" in her practice.”

 Portraits grandeur nature (2007—2009)

 In 2007, Thurnauer first exhibited her work Portraits grandeur nature, a series of oversized buttons (each 120 cm in diameter) in resin and epoxy paint displaying the names of well-known artists, mostly male, transformed into names evoking the opposite gender.
 For example, Marcel Duchamp becomes Marcelle Duchamp and Andy Warhol becomes Annie Warhol.
 An exception is the button reading Louis Bourgeois, a masculinized version of the name of the artist Louise Bourgeois.
 This work, which questions both the literal and figurative representation of women in art, propelled her to previously unattained notoriety as an artist.